nbdd0121/norlit-libc/README.rst

 - <uchar.h>, <wchar.h> and <wctype.h>
 - mblen, mbtowc, wctomb
 - mbstowcs, wcstombs
+- From <inttypes.h>: wcstoimax, wcstoumax

 Thread-safety
 =============

 norlit-libc currently has no need for multi-threading, so thread-safe is not concerned.
-However, in order to aid future development, non-thread-safe functions and variables are listed.

-- errno
-- rand
-- uselocale
-- strtok
-- malloc, free, calloc, realloc, aligned_alloc, posix_memalign
+If future support for thread-safety is needed, convert all static variables to thread-local storage or add locks to them.

 Locale
 ======

 norlit-libc currently has no need for locale, so only C/POSIX locale is supported.
 When implementing norlit-libc, functions use current locale will be redirected to \*_l functions by first retrieving locale by uselocale((locale_t)0). \*_l will do the job instead.
-Here is the list of \*_l functions

-- strcoll_l, strxfrm_l, strerror_l
-- is*_l defined in ctype.h
+To support multiple locale, siimply reimplement all files under src/locale